A Retreat that Gives Back

 And maybe some new best friends.

 Prose & Pose Workshops balance creative writing with the physical and philosophical practice of yoga.
+Explore the mind/body connections involved in creative writing and yoga asana practice.
+We will discuss ways to move deeper into your writing, access your authentic voice on the page, and deal with writer’s block.
+We will engage the body and learn how a yoga practice can help access an inner stillness that supports any creative project.
 Workshops are held all over the country and range from four hours to four days.
 Beginners to both yoga and writing are enthusiastically welcomed!

 A portion of the proceeds from all Prose & Pose workshops goes to support the work of Expedition Balance, a non-profit organization committed to helping combat Veterans with PTSD regain their lives through yoga, mindfulness, hiking, therapeutic writing, and other community-building activities.